Isma1306/useful-resources/README.md

  - [What we can do today](https://whatwebcando.today/) information of what your browser is capable of doing and how to do it with **code examples**.
  - [Can I use](https://caniuse.com/) information about which method and feature is supported by each browser.

+## Storage and Databases

+- [How to Structure Your Data with Firebase (Cloud Firestore) 14 min](https://www.youtube.com/watch?v=haMOUb3KVSo) If you are considering using Firebase checkout this design video.